joao-parana/wordpress-base/README.md

 docker pull parana/wordpress-base
 ```

-Define in your .bash_profile this utility function:
+If you is using Windows (with MSYS) or MAC OSX define in your .bash_profile this utility function:

 ```
 docker-ip() {